jordynMcginnis/crypto-chart/README.md

-If you need to disable autoprefixing for some reason, [follow this section](https://github.com/postcss/autoprefixer#disabling).

 ## Adding a CSS Preprocessor (Sass, Less etc.)

 Generally, we recommend that you don’t reuse the same CSS classes across different components.
 For example, instead of using a `.Button` CSS class in `<AcceptButton>` and `<RejectButton>` components, we recommend creating a `<Button>` component with its own `.Button` styles, that both `<AcceptButton>` and `<RejectButton>` can render (but [not inherit](https://facebook.github.io/react/docs/composition-vs-inheritance.html)).